 - Highlight missed offers: If your customer is missing out on a deal now is the time to remind them.

-- Promote companion products and free shipping thresholds: You may want to test some recommendations in your cart for items that go with items already in the cart.
+- Promote companion products and free shipping thresholds: You may want to A/B test some product recommendations in your cart for items that go with items already in the cart.

 - Promote In Store Credit Card: Right before purchase is a great time to promote a store credit card.